scikit-rt/scikit-rt/docs/registration.md

-For image registration, and for atlas-based segmentation, scikit-rt requires that a supported image-registration packages be installed, as outlined in the instructions for [installation and setup for image registration](docs/installation.md#installation-and-setup-for-image-registration/).
+For image registration, and for atlas-based segmentation, scikit-rt requires that a supported image-registration packages be installed, as outlined in the instructions for <a href="installation.html#installation-and-setup-for-image-registration">installation and setup for image registration</a>.

 The currently supported image-registration packages are: